(Inna Varenytsia/AP)

 ‘Dilemma for the Russians’ after surrendering key Ukraine city

-Recapture of Lyman city in the east raises questions on how Russia can hold surrounding areas with supply routes cut.
+The recapture of Lyman raises questions on how Russia can hold surrounding areas with supply routes cut.

 Petraeus predicts US would lead NATO response to ‘take out’ Russian forces if Putin uses nuclear weapon